Infrastructure

 The Austrian gas grid is a historically grown system which, due to its location, represents a central hub for the distribution of gas in Europe.

-The Austrian gas grid consists of three pipeline levels:
+The Austrian gas grid consists of different pipeline levels:

 - Transmission pipelines for the import and export of gas by means of high-pressure pipelines.